COVID-19 Response & Updates – Test Options

-International students are eligible for internal institutional funds (such as assistantships, fellowships and scholarships) and for support drawn from federal and other research grants; however international students are generally not eligible for federal loan money from the United States government.
+International students are eligible fornternal institutional ifunds (such as assistantships, fellowships and scholarships) and for support drawn from federal and other research grants; however international students are generally not eligible for federal loan money from the United States government.

 Internal Graduate School financial aid is merit-based and all applicants are eligible to compete for available funds.
 Merit-based scholarships are available to students registered in most doctoral and many master’s programs and these funding sources pay part or all of tuition.
 Assistantships and fellowships normally include a stipend and a full tuition scholarship.
 To be considered for merit-based aid, simply answer “yes” to the financial aid question within the application.

 For further information and resources on available funding for international students, please visit the Financial Aid for International Students page.

 Visa and Immigration Documents

 International applicants should not submit supporting financial and sponsorship documentation during the initial application process, but should instead wait until after an official offer of admission has been made.